leofattal/free-foot-play/GOOGLE_AUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will walk you through configuring Google OAuth for your Free Foot Play application.
+This guide will walk you through configuring Google OAuth for your KickerGoal application.

 ## Prerequisites